Accessibility Statement for Learning and teaching in the primary years (E103)

 Some of this module’s study materials are online.
 Online materials are composed of pages of text with images; audio and video clips of varying length (all with transcripts/subtitles); diagrams; interactive media; and animations.
 Online materials also include links to external resources, online forums and online tutorial rooms.
 Printed materials are provided for most module content, with the exception of the online guides, and activities including the interactive material.

-This module provides a range of learning events: face-to-face and online tutorials.
-Each face-to-face learning event offers an online (or other) alternative.
+This module provides online tutorials.
+Each tutorial offers insight into the module content and assessment and is an opportunity for you to work with your peers.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.

 Working with others